kismetwireless/kismet/docs/dev/datasource.md

 Example:

 `"linuxwifi"`

+#### SPECTRUM
+Sources which report raw spectrum should send it using this KV.
+Modeled after the output format from the *_sweep tools (hackrf_sweep, rtl_sweep, etc), this allows for simple transmission of the spectrum data as dB levels.

+A SPECTRUM record is inserted into the Kismet packetchain as a packet containing a "SPECTRUM" record.

+Content:

+Msgpack packed dictionary containing the following:
+* "timestamp": uint64 timestamp in seconds since the epoch (unix timestamp)
+* "hz_low": uint64 lowest frequency of sweep, in HZ
+* "hz_high": uint64 highest frequency of sweep, in HZ
+* "hz_bin_width": uint64 width of each signal record, in HZ
+* "db_samples": vector/array of samples, in dB, as int16 data.

+Example:

+{ "timestamp": 12345, "hz_low": 2400000000, "hz_high": 2480000000, "hz_bin_width": 1000000, "db_samples": [ -60, -60, -60, -10, -20, ... ] }

 #### SUCCESS
 A simple boolean indicating success or failure of the relevant command.
 This value is padded to 4 bytes and is followed by the `uint32_t` sequence number of the command, if any, this success value applies to.